PlummersSoftwareLLC/Primes/PrimeClipper/solution_1/README.md

 ### Sieve.prg

-A Clipper 5.2e compatible faithful implementation of the base algorithm.
+A Clipper 5.2e compatible unfaithful implementation of the base algorithm.

 ### Sievedb.prg